BlinkID/blinkid-verify-android/README.md

 }
 ```

-### Launching the document capture and obtaining the results
+### Launching the document capture session and obtaining the results

-1. A valid license key is required to initialize scanning.
+1. A valid license key is required to initialize the document capture process.
 You can request a free trial license key, after you register, at [Microblink Developer Hub](https://account.microblink.com/signin).
-License is bound to [application ID](https://developer.android.com/studio/build/configure-app-module#set-application-id) of your app, so please make sure you enter the correct application ID when asked.
+License is bound to the [application ID](https://developer.android.com/studio/build/configure-app-module#set-application-id) of your app, so please ensure you enter the correct application ID when asked.

 2. You first need to initialize the SDK and obtain the `BlinkIDVerifySdk` instance: